Buttons: A Christmas Tale: Plot

 One Christmastime in Belford Falls, an Angel (Dick Van Dyke) drops a letter at the home of Annabelle Hill (Abigail Spencer) and her husband Mr. Hill (Paul Greene), telling them that a child named Emily is waiting to be adopted by them at the children's hospital.

 The day before, a little orphan girl, Emily (Noelle E. Parker), was left in the care of Mother Genevieve (Roma Downey).

 Emily wakes to find Rose (Angela Lansbury) at her bedside.
 Rose pours Emily a cup of hot chocolate and tells her a story about a girl named Annabelle Kingsley, who lived in Millbury, in the time of robber-barons.
 Annabelle contracted scarlet fever as a baby.
 In answer to her father’s (Ioan Gruffudd) prayer, an angel (Dick Van Dyke) arrives at the Kingsley home, and promises to always be with Annabelle.
 The next morning, Annabelle’s fever miraculously breaks.
-Throughout her childhood, Annabelle is helped and cheered by her guardian angel, who appears whenever she is down and need of encouragement.
+Throughout her childhood, Annabelle is helped and cheered by her guardian angel, who appears whenever she is down and in need of encouragement.
 Before her father leaves on a fishing trip which will take him away from home for over a year, he gives Annabelle a music box which he says is magical, and that whenever she plays it, he will hear it on his ship and know she is thinking of him.
 During the 4th of July celebrations, Annabelle, missing her father, is determined to be unhappy, but her angel appears and cheers her up with a song.

 Soon after, a letter arrives for her mother Sarah (Julia Burrows), informing her that William was caught in a severe storm, and that remnants of his ship were washed up on shore, with no survivors found.
 Annabelle is depressed by the loss of her father, barely speaking and refusing to eat.
 Sarah confides to the doctor that without William’s support, they cannot afford to keep the house.
-She writes to her stepsister Catherine Wentworth (Katie McGrath) for help.
+She writes to her step-sister Catherine Wentworth (Katie McGrath) for help.
 Caring only for their reputations, all they offer is a position for Sarah at Mr. Wentworth's (Robert Picardo) textile mill.
 Before leaving Millbury, Annabelle, disillusioned by the idea of hope, hides the music box her father gave her, and vows to forget angels forever.
 She and her mother move into a grimy rooming-house, which they share with a woman sick from mill fever and her two children.
 After a year working the mill, Sarah’s health begins to fail.
 Before she dies, Sarah tells Annabelle that everyone has a guardian angel that is with them through their entire lives, and that she must believe in them and know that she will never be alone.